laurium-labs/GraphQLCodegen.jl/README.md

 # GraphQLCodegen.jl

-This project has facilitates a codegen workflow when consuming GraphQL apis in Julia.
+This project facilitates a codegen workflow when consuming GraphQL apis in Julia.

 This project exports:
 - the `gql` macro which helps the code generator to find the GraphQL queries